RLGym/rlgym.github.io/docs/Getting Started/quickstart.md

                       log_to_wandb=True)
     learner.learn()
 ```

-This code will train a 2v2 bot for 1 billion timesteps (That's over 18,500 hours of in-game time!), saving checkpoints every 1 million timesteps.
-You can stop the training process at any time by pressing P while the program is in focus.

 For a more complete guide to training your first agent, refer to our Rocket League tutorial on [training an agent](../Rocket%20League/training_an_agent).